ferrucc-io/ferruccio/content/posts/postgres-analytics.md

 When building software - It’s hard to do napkin math on what your system requirements will be.
 So the best practice when building something is getting a v0.1 up and running first and then iterate as needed.

-To contain complexity and building the simplest solution first, while building June we picked Postgres as our database.
+To contain complexity and building the simplest solution first, while building June we picked Postgres as our first database.

 This post is a good introduction to analytics DBs for developers that only have experience building production apps